Code-Institute-Submissions/milestone_project_1-static_frontend/README.md

         - iPhone 6-8 landscape · width: 667px - Success
         - iPhone 6-8 Plump portrait · width: 414px - Success
         - iPhone 6-8 Plump landscape · width: 736px - Success
-        - iPad portrait · width: 768px - Success (There is a lot of white space at the bottom but I am actually fine with it as it draws the eye more towards the social links and it is unusual so it does not have the 'wall paper' effect on people.)
+        - iPad portrait · width: 768px - Success (1.
+There is a lot of white space at the bottom but I am actually fine with it as it draws the eye more towards the social links and it is unusual so it does not have the 'wall paper' effect on people.
+2. I tried another picture underneat but it looked too busy.)
-        - iPad landscape · width: 1024px - Success (There is a lot of white space at the bottom but I am actually fine with it as it draws the eye more towards the social links and it is unusual so it does not have the 'wall paper' effect on people.)
+        - iPad landscape · width: 1024px - Success (1.
+There is a lot of white space at the bottom but I am actually fine with it as it draws the eye more towards the social links and it is unusual so it does not have the 'wall paper' effect on people.
+2. I tried another picture underneat but it looked too busy.)

 2. <b>User Story 2:</b> Looking for quick book recommendations: reading.html page.
     1. Try to read all of the text on the 'reading' page, make sure that the information is correct, and make sure that the text looks strong. - Success